greatislander/c2lc-project-website/src/resources/weavly-for-screen-reader-users-1.md

 date: 2022-01-25T19:01:13.999Z
 author: Weavly team
-description: This guide provides information about how to navigate and use the Weavly coding environment cby screen readers.
+description: This guide provides information about how to navigate and use the Weavly coding environment by screen readers.
 metaImage: /assets/media/braille-user.jpg
 metaImageAlt: This image shows a student using braille keyboard
 ---